-Master of Public Administration Normal Program Length: 26 Months
+Master of Public Administration Normal Program Length: 26 Months This program is offered online.

 Students in the John P. Burke School of Public Service and Education Master of Public Administration degree program are molded into future policy makers, public administrators, and public managers through coursework that trains them in critical decision-making skills.
-The online program includes a unique combination of public administration courses and business courses offered through The Malcolm Baldrige School of Business online Master of Business Administration program.
+The online program includes a unique combination of public administration courses and business courses offered through the Malcolm Baldrige School of Business online Master of Business Administration program.